unixorn/awesome-zsh-plugins/README.md

 - [cd-ssh](https://github.com/jeffwalter/zsh-plugin-cd-ssh) - `ssh` to a server when you accidentally `cd` to it.
 - [cdbk](https://github.com/MikeDacre/cdbk) - A ZSH plugin to allow easy named directory creation - shortcuts to any directory you want.
 - [cdc](https://github.com/evanthegrayt/cdc) - Makes it easier to change directories to directories that are subdirs of a user-defined list of directories.
 Includes tab-completion, session history and `pushd`, `popd` and `dirs` equivalents.
+- [cdh](https://github.com/johncassol/cdh) - Allows users to manage and navigate through a history of directories they have visited.
+It maintains a history file of directories and provides several commands to interact with this history.
 - [cdhist](https://github.com/joknarf/cdhist) - cd history/subdir/locatedir navigation. simple cd history, alias builtin `cd` to add `cd` history, rapidily swich to already visited directories, can use `locate`, `mlocate` or `plocate` to rapidly cd to any directory
 - [cdr](https://github.com/willghatch/zsh-cdr) - Easy setup of `cdr` for ZSH.
 - [change-case](https://github.com/mtxr/zsh-change-case) - Plugin for fast swap between upper and lower case in your command line. :sunglasses: